-Scholarship Equity Connection Jack & Jennifer Jansen Scholarship Preference given to students who have been in foster care.
+Scholarship Equity Connection

+Jack & Jennifer Jansen Scholarship Preference given to students who have

+been in foster care.

 H.D.
-Harmison Scholarship Recipient(s) may be non-traditional students as defined by the College.
-William H. "Bill" Harris Memorial Annual Preference is given to a student Veteran.
-Scholarship Frank Brummer Scholarship The scholarship is to be awarded to help students in financial need with preference to Hispanic students.
-John Richard Terwilliger Memorial Endowed Preference given to non-traditional female Scholarship students.
-Mehdi Mourad International Student Preference is given to an international Endowed Scholarship student.

-Sandra Cohan Linn Memorial Scholarship Preference given to those that have passed the GED test, are a single parent, and are full time students.
-Quast Sowa Family Fund Donor's preference is to students from underrepresented groups.
-Coles-Moultrie Electric Co-op Scholarship Preference is given to a veteran.
-Barbara Arthur Memorial Annual Scholarship Preference is given to single parents.
-Janice O'Neal and Ian Wildman Memorial Preference is given to female students.
-Annual Scholarship Dan Kelleher Memorial Scholarship in Awarded to students who have children.
-Memory of Sammy Kelleher Kevin Moore Memorial Scholarship Preference to a graduate of Effingham County Drug Court.
-Mattoon Lions Club Endowed Scholarship Preference to visually/hearing impaired student(s) from Mattoon.
-Lerna Lions Club Scholarship Preference to student(s) with a physical impairment such as hearing, sight, or diabetes.
+Harmison Scholarship Recipient(s) may be non-traditional

+students as defined by the College.

+The scholarship is to be awarded to help

+students in financial need with

+preference to Hispanic students.

+Preference given to non-traditional

+female students.

+Preference is given to an international

+student.

+Preference given to those that have

+passed the GED test, are a single parent,

+and are full time students.

+Donor's preference is to students from

+underrepresented groups.

+Preference is given to a veteran.

+Preference is given to single parents.

+Preference is given to female students.

+Awarded to students who have children.

+Preference to a graduate of Effingham

+County Drug Court.

+Preference to visually/hearing impaired

+student(s) from Mattoon.

+Preference to student(s) with a physical

+impairment such as hearing, sight, or

+diabetes.

 Second Chance Scholarship For formerly incarcerated students with the Illinois Department of Corrections.
 The Joshua Glenney Memorial Annual Recipients are preferably an international Scholarship student or a minority student.
-Chapter KQ/MF of the PEO Sisterhood Cont.
-Preference given to a woman.
+Chapter KQ/MF of the PEO Sisterhood Preference given to a woman.
+Cont.
 Ed Scholarship i.
 This webpage, as well as the physical brochure, includes many different resource areas on campus and in the community in one easily-accessible guide for students.